Rail transport in Mexico: Mass transit

 Urban rail transit systems in Mexico include four light rail or rapid transit systems:

 The Guadalajara light rail system, the Mexico City Metro, the Xochimilco Light Rail line (in Mexico City) and the Monterrey Metro.
-In 2017, a fifth light rail system opened in Puebla City.
+In 2017, the Puebla–Cholula Tourist Train opened in Puebla City; service ended in December 2021.

 Expansion

 In January 2022, the Mexican Secretary of communications and transport approved a 180 Kilometer rail expansion in the Durango-Mazatlan corridor.
 It has an estimated cost of 1.2 billion dollars to revive and expand the abandoned corridor under a private-public partnership with the company Caxxor Group, as part of the USMCA agreement.

+In December 2023, passenger service on Line Z was inaugurated as part of a larger scheme of expanding rail transport in Mexico.
+Though then-president Andrés Manuel López Obrador denied that the new Tren Interoceánico project was intended to compete with the Panama Canal, droughts affecting the canal mean Line Z may serve as an alternative route for freight transport between the Atlantic and Pacific oceans.

 Museums

 There are several rail museums in Mexico including the Railway Museum in San Luis Potosi, the Old Railway Station Museum in Aguascalientes, Aguascalientes;

 a former station along the Interoceanic Railway of Mexico in Cuautla, Morelos which serves as a museum;

 the Museo de las Ferrocarilles en Yucatán is in Mérida, Yucatán; and the National Railway Museum in Puebla, Puebla.
+The former station in Monterrey, Nuevo Leon is now used as an art museum.